rubencabrera/purchase-workflow/procurement_purchase_no_grouping/README.rst

 To configure this module, you need to:

-go to each product category, and select one of these values in the field *Procured purchase grouping*:
+Go to each product category, and select one of these values in the field *Procured purchase grouping*:

 * *Standard grouping (default)*: With this option, procurements will generate